gaoweijun5/wj/_pages/about.md

 *   Introduced a lightweight module approach to the implementation of OOD generalization methods, achieving comparable performance while significantly reducing training time.
 *   Explored new OOD scenarios and datasets, expanding the application scope of existing methods and identifying areas for further improvement.

 ---

-## Projects

-### A Single-Agent Travel Recommendation System
-*Link: (placeholder)*
-*   Developed a single-agent travel recommendation system using an agent framework.
-*   Leveraged the DeepSeek R1 model to design an intelligent agent capable of generating personalized travel itineraries based on user preferences such as destinations, budgets, and interests.
-*   Processed natural language inputs, providing detailed suggestions for attractions, restaurants, and accommodations.

----